uni-notes/uni-notes/docs/index.md

 # Welcome!

-Hi there, I'm Ahmed Thajir.
-Welcome to the app.
+Hi there, I'm Ahmed Thahir.
+Welcome to the app!

 You can install the app right now, by clicking `Add to Home Screen`.
 Check out the [Installation Guide](Installation_Guide.md) if you are facing difficulties.